The $s$-value: evaluating stability with respect to distributional shifts: Introduction

 where $D_{KL}$ is the Kullback-Leibler divergence between $P$ and $P_0$ given by

-Note that by definition, the $s$-value lies in $[0,1]$.
-Values close to $1$ indicate that a very small shift in distribution may alter the findings (the sign of the parameter may change) and hence, the finding is not distributionally stable. $S$-values closer to $0$ indicate that the sign of the parameter is stable under distributional changes.
-So far, we have only defined $s$-value for one dimensional parameters.
-We can similarly define $s$-values for multi-dimensional parameters (see Section \ref{sec:multidim_M_est}).
-In Section \ref{sec:multidim_M_est}, we also show that we can obtain $s$-values for parameters defined via risk minimization, including parameters in generalized linear models.
+We provide some more discussion on the thought process that led to the proposed definition in Appendix, Section~\ref{sec:considerations}.
+Note that the $s$-value lies in $[0,1]$, with values close to $1$ indicating that a small shift in distribution may alter the findings, and hence, the finding is not distributionally stable. $S$-values close to $0$ indicate that the sign of the parameter is stable under distributional changes.
+In Section~\ref{sec:r-value}, we discuss estimation of $s$-values for parameters that are linear in the distribution $P$.
+The proposed procedure can be generalized to parameters defined via risk minimization, including parameters in generalized linear models (see Appendix, Section~\ref{sec:multidim_M_est}).

-Further, one can choose different divergence measures such as $f$-divergences \citep{AliSi66}.
-It would be interesting to study different choices in future research.
-Our choice of the KL divergence is because MLE estimators can be seen as a projection on the model in the KL divergence, making it natural to project on $\{ P:\theta(P) = 0 \}$ with respect to the KL divergence.

 Considering overall distributional shift does not give information about what kind of distribution shifts the parameter is sensitive to.
-Hence, we also develop a measure of instability that quantifies the instability of parameters with respect to shift in the distribution of certain exogenous or endogenous variables $(E)$ assuming the conditional distribution of other variables is constant.
-We introduce directional or variable specific stability values for any parameter $\theta$ where we only consider shifts in the marginal distribution of some endogenous or exogenous random variables $E$ keeping the conditional distribution of other variables given $E$ as fixed.
-Let the random variable $E$ take values in the space $\mc{E}$.
-We denote the stability value specific to variable $E$ as $s_E({\theta, P_0})$ (for brevity, we will usually denote directional $s$-values as $s_E$ unless otherwise mentioned).
-We define directional or variable specific $s$-value as
+Hence, we also quantify the instability of parameters with respect to shifts in the distribution of certain exogenous or endogenous variables $E$, assuming that the conditional distribution of the remaining variables given $E$ is constant.
+Let $E$ be a random variable taking values in the space $\mathcal{E}$.
+We define the directional or variable-specific $s$-value as

+where $\mc{P}$ denotes the set of probability distributions over joint random variable $(Z, E)$.
 If a practitioner discovers that a parameter is sensitive with respect to changes in the distribution of a certain variable $E$, this knowledge can be used to update the parameter estimate.
-We suggest methods for obtaining an improved estimate of the parameter of interest under a potentially shifted distribution requiring a practitioner to collect limited information such as summary statistics of certain covariates under the new distribution.
+We discuss how our method can be used to prioritize data collection about the new distribution in Section~\ref{sec:transfer-learning} and use the same to re-estimate the parameter under shifted distribution.
+The proposed procedure shows promise for the task of prioritizing data collection from the new distribution in the experiments.